Francesco di Bartolommeo Alfei

-Francesco di Bartolommeo Alfei (Montalcino, 1421 - Siena, after 1491) was an Italian painter of the Renaissance, active in Siena.
+Francesco di Bartolommeo Alfei (Montalcino, 1421 - Siena, 1495) was an Italian painter of the Renaissance, active in Siena.
 Like other Sienese painters, and different from the contemporary Florentine style, Alfei maintained a gothic and mystical style of painting.

 Biography

 Like many of lesser painters of the era, there is much confusion around his life and attributed works.
 There is in fact, no work known to be by his hand with documentary assurance.
 He was for many years only known as a name, but in the late 1940s, the art critic Roberto Longhi began to question the attribution of a large predella from the Basilica dell'Osservanza in Siena.
 Initially the predella had been attributed to Sassetta or Sano di Pietro (by Cesare Brandi).
-In 2010, documents were found to argue for Sani di Pietro as the Master of the Osservanza Triptych.
+In 2010, documents were found to argue for Sano di Pietro as the Master of the Osservanza Triptych.

 Of the documents relating to Alfei are that: